Home » Writing A Book » Author Tips » 12 Key Book Writing Tips For First Time Authors

 First time authors can find it challenging to juggle finances while facing the mammoth task of completing a book.
 It's not a small project, after all.

-You might find yourself working another job to support yourself, or perhaps relying on savings.
+You might find yourself working another job to support yourself or relying on savings.
 Some first time writers even take out loans which can start a spiral of debt.

 Not having enough time

 Not having enough time also ties into struggling with funds.
-If you're working another job or caring for your family, it can be hard to find the time and space to write.
-And if you're tired, this can be a natural creativity killer.
+Finding the time and space to write can be challenging if you work another job or care for your family.
+And if you’re often tired, this can be a natural creativity killer.

 Being underprepared